broccolijs/broccoli-filter/README.md

   see there.

-All options except `name` and `annotation` can also be set on the prototype instead of being passed into the constructor. <!-- This was a regrettable choice. -->
+All options except `name` and `annotation` can also be set on the prototype instead of being passed into the constructor.

 ### Example Usage